uzerpllp/uzerp-docs/faq.md

 Hardware depends on the number of users but is relatively modest.

 A server should be dedicated to uzERP and running a Linux server variant - we recommend [Ubuntu Server Edition](http://www.ubuntu.com/server).
-The basic pre-requisites for uzERP are:

-* A web server and PHP5 environment (e.g. Apache httpd with mod-php or Nginx and PHP-FPM)
-* Apache FOP XSL print formatter
-* pdftk (pdf toolkit)
-* PostgreSQL database server
-* A Mail Transfer Agent to relay outgoing email
+See more detail on software [[requirements]].

 ### Which browser can I use?